Section 8 Waiting List Status:

-In the first hour of it's opening the Housing Authority received more than 10,000 applications.
+In the first hour of the 2014 opening, the HABC received more than 10,000 applications.
 The first full day of applications saw 42,000 total applications.
-It is estimate that for the opening as a whole, the Housing Authority received more than 60,000 applications.
+It is estimatde that for the opening as a whole, the HABC received more than 60,000 applications.

 Did you know that you can apply for Section 8 anywhere in the country?
 If your local Section 8 waiting list is